emacsway/emacsway.github.io/_sources/about/bibliography.txt

 - "RESTful Web APIs: Services for a Changing World" by Leonard Richardson, Sam Ruby, Mike Amundsen
 - "Web API Design Crafting Interfaces that Developers Love" by Brian Mulloy
 - "REST API Design Rulebook" by Mark Massé
-- "Introduction to the Design and Analysis of Algorithms" 3d edition by A.Levitin
-- "Concrete Mathematics: A Foundation for Computer Science" 2nd edition by Ronald L. Graham, Donald E. Knuth, Oren Patashnik
 - "The Art Of Computer Programming" Volume 1 3d edition by Donald Knuth
 - "The Art Of Computer Programming" Volume 2 3d edition by Donald Knuth
 - "The Art Of Computer Programming" Volume 3 2d edition by Donald Knuth